has97/CS726-Diffusion/README.md

 # Acknowledgements

-Special thanks to [Kanad Pardeshi](https://github.com/KanPard005) for generating the `3d_sin_5_5` distribution and helping with the implementation of several evaluation metrics
+Special thanks to [Kanad Pardeshi](https://github.com/KanPard005) for generating the `3d_sin_5_5` and `helix` distributions and helping with the implementation of several evaluation metrics